1v33n/hello-world-/README.md

 # hello-world-
-first repositiry (lets make history)
+first repository (lets make history)
+Hello!
+Now I actually cant code but I hope somedays programming will be my passion and job.
+Will see how it goes! ))